 Pro: Builds bicep mass

 The seated dumbbell biceps curl is an excellent mass-building movement, and again, for more than one reason.
+You can also click the link to learn how to get bicep definition that stands out.

 Unlike seated hammer curls, the seated bicep curl trains both of the primary bicep functions (elbow flexion and forearm supination) by having you lift with fully supinated palms.
 This grip maximizes your bicep muscle activation and leads to greater hypertrophy down the road if you hit the gym consistently.